 If the battery passes this test, the next stage is to check the voltage while cranking the engine for 5-10 seconds.
 Around 9V is the minimum cranking voltage needed to start a diesel engine, although for optimum reliability 10V is ideal.
 A lower figure indicates a battery that's unable to deliver enough charge to start the engine.
 If the initial battery voltage showed a relatively poor level of charge, then the battery should be recharged.
 However, if the initial charge was good, but the cranking voltage low, this suggests an old battery that will no longer hold adequate charge and needs to be replaced.

 If the battery passes the voltage tests, loose, dirty or corroded contacts are likely to be reducing the power that reaches the starter, with the energy being lost as heat.
 Terminals or connections that are hot after cranking the engine for 5-10 seconds are a clear sign of this problem.
 It’s possible for these to become very hot, so don’t burn yourself: touch the terminals with a slightly damp cloth held in a gloved hand – the cloth will hiss and steam if the contact is too hot to touch safely.
 Dismantle any suspect connections, clean with medium to fine emery paper and reassemble.

-For information about other engine problems see Marine diesel engine fault finding: overheating and charging and Top 10 diesel engine tips for trouble-free power.
-For handy tips when at sea, take a look at Fixing your marine engine at sea: emergency DIY tips.
+For information about other engine problems see Diesel engine overheating and charging repair and Diesel engine maintenance tips.
+For handy tips when at sea, take a look at Fixing your marine engine at sea.